 Many trends shape the climbing gym industry.
-According to the Climbing Business Journal, the 2020 Tokyo Olympics were expected to drive interest in climbing, potentially resulting in more gyms opening and an increase in revenue.
-While the Olympics won’t occur during the 2020 summer as planned, it’s possible that the rescheduled Olympic Games will still drive an increased awareness of and interest in climbing.
+According to the Climbing Business Journal, the 2020 Tokyo Olympics were expected to drive interest in climbing, potentially resulting in more gyms opening and increased revenue.
+While the Olympics won’t occur during the 2020 summer as planned, the rescheduled Olympic Games may still increase awareness and interest in climbing.

 It’s also possible that a recession may negatively impact the industry.
 Some economists have predicted a 2020 recession, and the climbing industry is easily affected by drops in per capita disposable income.

 The indoor climbing industry is increasingly catering to new climbers and families with children, but this requires a shift in marketing and business structure.
-With most new climbers being friends, family, or partners of current climbers, gyms need to find ways to make these climbers feel welcome and to also offer easy admittance, like guest passes or day passes.
+With most new climbers being friends, family, or partners of current climbers, gyms need to find ways to make these climbers feel welcome and offer easy admittance like guest passes or day passes.

 Most climbing gyms will primarily market to climbers, but general athletes looking for fun cross-training opportunities are a valuable secondary target market.
 In addition to marketing to experienced climbers, gyms must also market to new climbers looking to try the sport.
 Most gyms’ target market consists of athletic adults, though some gyms also have setups specifically for kids, too.